 However, companies should go further by discussing the workplace's various risks at hand and the process as to how they should be reported.
 By spreading awareness, this will promote best practice and improve the situation of health and safety at work.

-Whilst it is of vital importance to eliminate risk as much as possible, it is inevitable that incidents or near misses will occur from time to time.
+Whilst it is of vital importance to eliminate risk as much as possible, incidents or near misses will inevitably occur from time to time.
 However, these should act as a learning tool for all to gain from so that similar situations are avoided in the future.
 This can be achieved through good communication up and downstream from employees and managers to ensure that all are informed about how to avoid nasty accidents.

 Times of incident reporting via paper forms and spreadsheets should be long gone!
 For businesses to have a coherent, well-communicated health and safety culture, a consistent, live cloud-based system is a modern-day essential.